SSPENELOPE/react-weatherapp/README.md

 - Weather is now displayed upon city search, the data for the city search is now persistent which should lower the API call usage

-- Media queries are non existent at this point so if you resize to smaller screens your eyes may fall out of their socket.
-Aside from that its starting to look better and contain content

 - For all of your own testing purposes you will need to create your own appsettings.json file and include your "DefaultConnection" string to your own database.
 I will later be moving to microsofts built in Secrets.json and will re-include the appsettings.json in this repo

 - If you're feeling froggy and want to see what the site looks like in its current state, you can check it out at https://reactweatherapp.azurewebsites.net/.
 Or just look at the nifty screenshot in here